 I didn’t feel sad for Dulcie – I knew she was in a better place.
 I did rue my own loss, though, especially that I wouldn’t get to spend the time with her that I so long desired.
 But I had to accept that God overruled in this matter, and He knows best.
 He makes no mistakes.

-That is not the end of the story.
+But that is not the end of my story.

 What did this mean for me?
 Certainly, it was the end of an era.
 Harold and Dulcie had no children; they left no direct descendants.
 On my uncle’s side of the family, there were four nieces and nephews; on my aunt’s side, there were many nieces and nephews – I’m not sure how many, but there were a lot.
 Harold and Dulcie had written their wills in this way: If Harold died first, Dulcie’s nieces and nephews would share their estate; if Dulcie died first, the estate would be divided equally among Harold’s nieces and nephews.